nigelhewitt/ps-hass/README.md

-However that doesn't keep up with 'off line' changes so I decided I needed a script that run at startup (or return from hibernate) to do stuff so I called it AutoExec.ps1 and put it on the D: drive because windows makes such a song and dance about C:\
+However that doesn't keep up with 'off line' changes so I decided I needed a script that run at startup (or return from hibernate) to do stuff so I called it AutoExec.ps1 and put it on the D: drive because Windows makes such a song and dance about touching C:\

-The trigger is and example to import into the Task Scheduler Library but don't forget to edit in your own username/ID and provide the appropriate password.
+AutoExec.xml is an example to import into the Task Scheduler Library but don't forget to edit in your own username/ID and when it saves you provide the appropriate username/password so it can execute.

-My AutoExec.psi contains the line
+My AutoExec.ps1 contains the line
 &nbsp;&nbsp;&nbsp;&nbsp;C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe
 &nbsp;&nbsp;&nbsp;&nbsp;D:\Util\hass.ps1
 &nbsp;&nbsp;&nbsp;&nbsp;-domain switch